rpm-software-management/dnf/doc/api_queries.rst

   .. method:: filter(**kwargs)

-    Return a new query limiting the orignal query to the key/value pairs from `kwargs`.
+    Return a new query limiting the original query to the key/value pairs from `kwargs`.
 Multiple `kwargs` can be passed, the filter then works by applying all of them together (logical AND).

     Allowed keys are: